Wesley Baker: Early life

 Baker was born to an underage rape victim and suffered physical and sexual abuse during his childhood by his mother, stepfather and two teenage girls.
 At age 15, he fathered a child with a 28-year-old heroin user while himself suffering from alcohol and heroin addiction.

-His first criminal conviction was for unauthorized use of a motor vehicle at 16 years old, for which he received 3 years in prison.
-In 1978, he was convicted of armed robbery and received 15 years in prison.
-Released after 9 years, he was only a free man for two years, before being arrested again for drug and weapons-related offenses.
+Baker had several prior convictions.
+His first was for unauthorized use of a motor vehicle at 16 years old, for which he received 3 years in prison.
+In 1978, Baker was convicted of armed robbery and sentenced to 15 years in prison.
+Released in 1987, he was arrested again for drug and weapons-related offenses two years later.
+Baker was released in September 1990, and committed the murder that sent him to death row less than a year later.

 Murder

 Wesley Baker approached Jane Tyson, 49, on June 6, 1991, in the parking lot of Catonsville's Westview Mall as she got into her car with her grandchildren, a 6-year-old boy and a 4-year-old girl, after shoe shopping.
 He placed a gun to her ear and demanded her purse and then, without warning, fired the gun, killing her instantly.
-He fled to where his accomplice was waiting with a Chevrolet Blazer.
+Baker fled to where his accomplice was waiting with a Chevrolet Blazer.
 A member of the public spotted the two fleeing in a car.
 He noted the license number and called the police, who apprehended Wesley Baker and Gregory Lawrence a short time later.